Get Involved

 Between 2017 and 2021, the city opted to forego an average of about $20 million in property taxes per year through the business tax abatement programs.
 Renaissance Zones comprised the largest share ($7 million or 34 percent) of the total abated business taxes.
 The average annual property tax revenue generated over the same period equaled about $121 million.
 Thus, tax abatements account for 16.8 percent of the average annual property tax revenue generated between 2017 and 2021.

 The use of these programs may help to attract jobs and investment, but it leaves the city with foregone revenue which can negatively affect public services like public safety and libraries that rely on local taxes.
-If the development would have happened without the abatements, the city could have generated more property tax revenue which would have been used toward city services.
+If the development had happened without the abatements, the city could have generated more property tax revenue which would have been used toward city services.

 Comparing the Cost of Business Tax Abatements

-Comparing the use of tax abatement programs across cities is made difficult by the various ways different states’ laws are structured and the particular dimensions of each program.
+Comparing the use of tax abatement programs across cities is difficult because of the various ways different states’ laws are structured and the particular dimensions of each program.
 These differences relate to the type of properties that are eligible for tax-favored treatments, the design of individual programs, and local decisions about when/where/how to employ abatement programs.
 Programs also differ based on the costs of lost tax revenue and elements of a program employed to ensure projects deliver promised benefits.

 Four peer cities similar in size and economic conditions were selected for this comparative analysis: Cleveland, Columbus, Memphis, and Milwaukee.
-They were selected based on population, land area, population density, median household income, and percentage of the population below poverty level.
+They were selected based on population, land area, population density, median household income, and percentage of the population below the poverty level.
 Columbus, Memphis, and Milwaukee, like Detroit, are considered high-tax cities when assessing effective tax rates on homestead and commercial properties.

-Economic measures such as median household income and percentage of the population below poverty level are especially important in this analysis as they are indicators of distressed jurisdictions that may be incentivized to use economic development programs.
+Economic measures such as median household income and percentage of the population below the poverty level are especially important in this analysis as they are indicators of distressed jurisdictions that may be incentivized to use economic development programs.

 The chart below shows the average annual per-resident foregone revenue of business tax abatements across the five cities over the five-year period, FY2017 to FY2021.